julien-nc/phonetrack/README.md

 * filter points
 * manually edit/add/delete points
 * edit devices (rename, change color, move to another session)
-* define geofencing zones for a device
+* define geofencing zones for devices
+* define proximity alerts for device pairs
 * share a session to other users (read-only)
 * make a session public and share it via a public link.
 Positions are not visible in web logging page "publicWebLog" for private sessions.
 * generate public share links with optional restrictions (filters, device name, last positions, geofencing simplification)
-* import/export a session in GPX format (one file with one track by device).
+* import/export a session in GPX format (one file with one track per device or one file per device).
 * display session statistics
 * [reserve a device name](https://gitlab.com/eneiluj/phonetrack-oc/wikis/userdoc#device-name-reservation) to make sure only authorized user can log with this name
 * toggle session auto export (daily/weekly/monthly)
 * toggle session auto purge (daily/weekly/monthly)
-* restrict autozoom to some devices

-Public page works like main page except there is only one session displayed, everything is read-only and there is no need to be logged in.
+Public page and public filtered page work like main page except there is only one session displayed, everything is read-only and there is no need to be logged in.

 This app is tested with Nextcloud 14 with Firefox 57+ and Chromium.